|Best overall||YAMAHA YPT270 61-Key Portable Keyboard||SEE IT||

 As an 88-key keyboard, the Recital measures 50 inches in width, which may be too large for some spaces.
 If your space is particularly small, you may want to consider the Recital 61, which offers a similar feature set in a smaller package.
 One other drawback to the Recital’s design is its control interface, which allows access to all of its lesson features but isn’t super intuitive to use.

-Best MIDI keyboard for beginners: Novation Launchkey Mini
+Best MIDI: Novation Launchkey Mini

 Why it made the cut: As the best MIDI keyboard for beginners, it includes beginner versions of Pro Tools and Ableton Live, making it a user-friendly tool for entry-level producers and beatmakers.